 Policy Purpose Security Settings Designed to protect the Endpoint Security Agent from being tampered with and uninstalled.
 However, This policy is retained to provide support for devices that are still running the ZENworks 11 or ZENworks 11 SP1 Endpoint Security Agent and is not used with the current Endpoint Security Agent.
 Those versions of the agent continue to use the Security Settings policy.
 For information about configuring the ZENworks Agent Security settings after ZENworks 11 SP1, see "Configuring ZENworks Agent Security" on page 39.
 Location Assignment Provides the list of allowed locations for a device or user.
 The Endpoint Security Agent evaluates its current network environment to see if it matches any of the allowed locations.
 If so, the location becomes the security location and the agent applies any security policies associated with the location.
 If none of the locations in the list are matched, the security policies associated with the Unknown location are applied.
 If you plan to use location-based policies, you should make sure a Location Assignment policy is assigned to each device or user.
-If a device, or the device's user, does not have an assigned Location Assignment policy, the Endpoint Security Agent cannot apply any location-based policies to the device.
+If a device, or the device's user does not have an assigned Location Assignment. or the device's user, does not have an assigned Location Assignment policy, the Endpoint Security Agent cannot apply any location-based policies to the device.